DigitalBox98/SimpleExtJSApp/README.md

 - A tar of the API docs : to document the usage of each UI component under DSM (in the docs folder)

 This repo doesn't include :
-- The SPK package for SimpleExtJSApp (for that check at the SimpleExtJSApp source at the end of this document)
+- The SPK package for SimpleExtJSApp (for that check at the SimpleExtJSApp source in the useful links part)

 Notes :
 - The CGI must be called via an Ajax request to the "/webman/3rdparty/simpleextjsapp/test.cgi" URL <br>